 How to make a claim

 To find out more about what your insurance covers, please log an enquiry via My Account through the ‘My enquires’ section of your dashboard.
 Your Property Management Officer (PMO) will provide you with a copy of your insurance policy.
-If you wish to raise a claim, please also log this via My Account, and our Insurance Team will respond to you with the next steps.
+If you wish to raise a claim, please also log this via My Account, and our insurance team will respond to you with the next steps.

 Alternatively, if it’s an emergency, you can log a claim with the insurance company directly by calling 01245 341 241.
-In the event an emergency happens outside of office hours, take whatever action is necessary to prevent further damage to your property and call the above number for advice on what to do next.
+In the event of an emergency happening outside of office hours, take whatever action is necessary to prevent further damage to your property and call the above number for advice on what to do next.

 Alternative accommodation